 The American remake has cleaned up the Danish original somewhat out has gone the blowjob in the restaurant, the sex in the morgue scene and the scene where the equivalent of the Josh Brolin character throws up in the font in a church during communion.
 The original certainly has a nastier, more scabrous edge.
 Elsewhere, Ole Bornedal is surprisingly faithful to the original with many scenes having been replicated sometimes shot-for-shot.
 The presence of Steven Soderbergh as writer is also effective, with the killers motivation for instance having been strengthened into a haunting soliloquy.

 There are good performances.
 Nick Nolte has one of the most memorable parts he has had in some time.
 Josh Brolin also gives a charismatic performance full of danger and a haunted sense of a hedonist who has grown bored with life and can no longer feel.

-Elsewhere Ole Bornedal has directed the tv-made horror film Deep Water (1999); the critically divided period drama I Am Dina (2002); The Substitute (2007) about an alien schoolteacher; the identity mix-up thriller Just Another Love Story (2007), and a dull venture to the US mainstream with The Possession (2012), although he did return to form with the savage Backwoods Brutality film Deliver Us From Evil (2009).
+Elsewhere Ole Bornedal has directed the tv-made horror film Deep Water (1999); the critically divided period drama I Am Dina (2002); The Substitute (2007) about an alien schoolteacher; the identity mix-up thriller Just Another Love Story (2007); the black comedy Small Time Killers (2017); and a dull venture to the US mainstream with The Possession (2012), although he did return to form with the savage Backwoods Brutality film Deliver Us From Evil (2009).